• Skip to primary navigation

 Ingredients Needed

-ingredients needed to make pesto chicken pasta salad.
+Ingredients needed to make our chicken and pesto pasta salad recipe.

 • Fresh mozzarella pearls.
-We love the cute little round balls of mozzarella, but you can also use fresh mozzarella that has been small cubes, roughly ½”.
+Give creamy, mild cheese flavor and a satisfying texture contrast to the pasta and vegetables.
+The small round shape distributes evenly throughout the salad for cheese in every bite.
+We love the ‘pearls’ of mozzarella, but you can also use fresh mozzarella that has been small cubes, roughly ½”.

 • Basil pesto.
+The main flavor base that brings everything together with its rich, herby taste.
+It acts as both seasoning and a light sauce to coat all the ingredients.
 You can use store bought or homemade pesto in this recipe!

 See recipe card below for a full list of ingredients and measurements.